-We have audited the financial statements of Old Mutual Nigeria Life Assurance Company Limited set out on pages 14 to 64, which comprise the statements of financial position as at 31 December 2023, the statements of profit or loss and other comprehensive income, statements of changes in equity, statements of cash flows for the year then ended, and notes to the financial statements including material accounting policy information.
+We have audited the financial statements of emPLE Life Assurance Company Limited set out on pages 27 to 137, which comprise the statements of financial position as at 31 December 2024, the statements of profit or loss and other comprehensive income, statements of changes in equity, statements of cash flows for the year then ended, and notes to the financial statements including material accounting policy information.

-In our opinion, the financial statements give a true and fair view of the financial position of Old Mutual Nigeria Life Assurance Company Limited as at 31 December 2023 and its financial performance, cash flows for the year then ended in accordance with the IFRS Accounting Standards as issued by the International Accounting Standards Board, the Companies and Allied Matters Act 2020, Insurance Act CAP I17 LFN 2004 and the Financial Reporting Council of Nigeria (Amendment) Act 2023.
+In our opinion, the financial statements give a true and fair view of the financial position of emPLE Life Assurance Company Limited as at 31 December 2024 and its financial performance, cash flows for the year then ended in accordance with the IFRS Accounting Standards as issued by the International Accounting Standards Board, the Companies and Allied Matters Act 2020, Insurance Act CAP I17 LFN 2004 and the Financial Reporting Council of Nigeria (Amendment) Act 2023.